Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 Final Thought

-Funeral dreams are uncomfortable precisely because they force you to acknowledge what you're already sensing: something is ending.
-Start there.
-Ask what in your waking life deserves to be consciously "laid to rest" — because ignoring it doesn't stop the transition, it just leaves you without the ceremony.
+Funeral dreams are uncomfortable because they force you to face what you already sense: something is ending.
+The most useful response is to ask yourself what in your waking life deserves to be consciously "laid to rest."
+Ignoring it doesn't stop the transition.
+It just leaves you without the ceremony.